Call Mon-Sun:

 Withdrawal resulting from pain medications is as unique as you are.
 However, learning more about some common withdrawal questions can help you anticipate what to expect as you stop using pain medications.

-A: Benzodiazepines are commonly used for chronic pain, but are recognized as causing the most severe withdrawal symptoms, which can include slowed breathing, seizures, and even death.
-Alcohol, cocaine, and methamphetamines similarly cause severe withdrawals if chronic use is ceased suddenly.
-Opioid pain medications like oxycodone can also cause severe withdrawals, and and fentanyl is the most deadly opioidto stop without medical intervention.
+Benzodiazepines are commonly used for chronic pain, and are recognized as causing excruciatingly severe withdrawal symptoms, which can include slowed breathing, seizures, and even death.
+Opioid pain medications also cause severe withdrawals, and and fentanyl is the most deadly opioid to stop without medical intervention.

-With a team of experts who understand the science behind addiction, and adequate emotional support needed during and after treatment, you’ll be tackling your pain medication addiction with the best tools available.
-Holistic techniques like meditation and mindfulness, equine therapy, art therapy, and more can ensure you develop a variety of tools to use to prevent relapse in the life you’ll build in recovery.
+With a team of experts who understand the science behind addiction, and adequate physical AND emotional support needed during and after treatment, you’ll be tackling your pain medication addiction with the best tools available.
+Restoring dopamine dysregulation, healing the gut, and holistic techniques like yoga, Qigong, meditation and mindfulness, equine therapy, art therapy, and more can ensure you develop a variety of strategies and tools to use to prevent relapse in the life you’ll build in recovery.

-A: In extreme circumstances, the failure to treat severe withdrawal symptoms can lead to death or injury to vital components of the body, including the heart.
+In extreme circumstances, (otherwise known as the “cold turkey” approach), the failure to treat severe withdrawal symptoms can lead to death or injury to vital components of the body, including the heart.
 There are also short-term risks for not treating moderate withdrawal symptoms, including discomfort and an increased risk of relapse.

-Do You Fear Withdrawal?
+Do You Fear Pain Medication Withdrawal?
 Alternative to Meds Center Can Help

 At Alternative to Meds Center, we firmly believe in an individualized medication withdrawal program that features a holistic approach coupled with specialized therapies designed to support continued recovery.
-We provide medical oversight, guidance, detailed information, physical therapies, and emotional support throughout the duration of your treatment.
+We provide medical oversight, guidance, detailed education components, physical & psychological support therapies, and emotional support throughout the duration of your treatment.
+Please contact us with your questions about pain medication withdrawal, and find out how easy it is to enroll in our world-class inpatient treatment program.

 *Editor’s Note: This article was originally published and has been revised February 20, 2023.